 Casebrook enters a mixed hockey team in a weekly Hagley winter sports competition, involving Intermediate schools in Christchurch.
 It is one of our main winter sports options and is a great chance for the students to learn the necessary skill sets.

 Casebrook enters both Boys and Girls football in a weekly Hagley winter sports competition, involving Intermediate schools in Christchurch.

 Our water polo team trains every week and takes part in a weekly Friday night competition.
 They also travel to Dunedin for the annual South Island Water Polo tournament.

 Casebrook runs a number of leadership and mentoring programmes through our youth workers.
 We operate a boys group named Tama Tu Ora, a girls group named Mana Wahine on Wednesday afternoons.
 These programmes are complemented by a Box-fit group called Oriori Tinana and a Thursday after school group called Te Pihi Ora.

-This programme is run three times during the year during our sport programmes.
+This programme is run three times during the year during our sports programmes.

-Our coding club meet on a Friday afternoon during school time.
+Our coding club meet on a Wednesday afternoon in the digi space during school time.
 This is an exciting new opportunity for many of our students interested in coding and the opportunities to create online.

 This programme offers students time behind the camera learning photographic and filming techniques.